Dyaxler/HASlideshow/README.md

   # Double-tap the background to force a change
   bs-doubletap-enabled: enabled

+  # Image Directory (Default = "/local/HASlideshow/backgrounds" - see `Create the images folder` section above to learn more about directories)
+  bs-image-path: "/local/HASlideshow/%custom path%/"

-  # This value is in seconds
+  # This value is in seconds (Default = 600 - 5 min)
   bs-updateInterval: 600

-  # This value is in milliseconds
+  # This value is in milliseconds (Default = 1000 - 1 sec)
   bs-transitionDuration: 1000
 ```